johnrilling/shelltechnique/README.md

 # 2. Minimal deployment time: a single entry in a crontab file !

-# 3. No version conflicts or no upgrades.
+# 3. Leverages the "Lingua Franca" of all Linux admins/DevOps aka the shell.

 # 4. No wasted time learning abstract DSL languages.